Example of What Good Customer Service Is

 “Each customer service employee should put the customers above the company’s internal things,” said Gene Caballero, co-founder of one of Tennessee’s premier lawn-care companies, The Green Pal.
 “Often people are scared of higher-ups, want to do things very cautiously, engage in too many formalities, etc., due to company culture.
 The best service is when the customer is the only thing that has top priority, all else be damned.”

-The employee at Trader Joe’s perfectly exemplified Caballero’s expert customer service advice.
+The employee at Trader Joe’s, a perfect example of providing good customer service, demonstrated Caballero’s expert customer service advice.
 By doing the right thing, she was able to directly reflect company values by putting the customer’s needs first – regardless of procedural standards or regulations.
 Furthermore, by sharing her story on the Internet, the granddaughter sparked a wildfire of conversation between fellow Trader Joe’s customers who had similar experiences and also opened a dialog about the company’s superior customer service.